o3de/o3de.org/content/docs/user-guide/assets/fbx-settings/settings-soft-naming.md

 ## Moving FBX files between projects

-Soft naming conventions are project\-specific.
+Soft naming conventions are project-specific.
 As a result, different projects can process the `.fbx` file differently.

 **To process the FBX file the same way between projects**